indragiek/INAppStoreWindow/README.md

 ![INAppStoreWindow](http://i41.tinypic.com/abidd1.png)

-Features of INAppStoreWindow:
+**Features of INAppStoreWindow:**

-* No use of private APIs, so it should (theoretically) be App Store friendly
+* No use of private APIs, so it should be App Store friendly
-* The title bar view is entirely customizable -- you can add subviews (toolbars, buttons, etc.) as well as customize the title bar itself to give it a different appearance (e.g. Reeder)
+* The title bar view is entirely customizable -- you can add subviews (toolbars, buttons, etc.) as well as customize the title bar itself to give it a different appearance
 * The height of the title bar is easily adjustable
-* Supports ARC (thanks to @InScopeApps)
+* Compiles and runs perfectly under ARC and non-ARC setups (thanks to @InScopeApps)
+* Support's Lion's full screen mode

 ## Usage